hashicorp/design-system/website/docs/components/pagination/partials/code/how-to-use.md

 The reason for using a consumer-side function to determine the `query` argument is because it’s dynamic (it depends on the value of the `page` variable) and gives consumers the ability to specify their own query parameters (which will likely differ case by case).

-Even if the pagination is based on routing, the `onPageChange/onPageSizeChange` callbacks are still available and can be used to respond to the users’ actions (eg. for logging, tracking, etc.).
+Even if the Pagination is based on routing, the `onPageChange/onPageSizeChange` callbacks are still available and can be used to respond to the users’ actions (eg. for logging, tracking, etc.).

 Below you can find an example of an integration between the sortable [`Table`](/components/table) component and the `Pagination::Numbered` component that uses query parameters in the URL to preserve the UI state: